 Computed Tomography (CT)

-Angell Boston currently has a 16-slice Toshiba CT unit, which was installed in 2012.
+Angell Boston currently has an 80-slice Canon Aquilon Lightning CT scanner, installed in 2019.
 This has allowed us to perform all of the studies described below, and other procedures including CT-guided aspirates, biopsies, and injections.

 Computed tomographic images are obtained using X-rays, similar to normal radiographs, but the X-rays are generated and detected in a ring-like structure (the gantry) that surrounds the patient.
 The detected information is displayed as an image by assigning each pixel of data to a shade of gray.1 The human eye can only resolve approximately 90 shades of gray, so we manipulate that, or “window and level,” each image to allow optimal evaluation of a given anatomic structure.